converged-computing/state-machine-operator/README.md

 # state-machine-operator

-> State machines in Kubernetes 🐦‍🔥
+> State machines in Kubernetes (and coming soon, Flux)! 🐦‍🔥

 ![img/state-machine-operator.png](img/state-machine-operator.png)

-The operator (Kubernetes) part will be added soon!
-Right now we have the configs that create the state machine and orchestrate the work.
+The Kubernetes operator provided here works with the [python library](python) of the same name, which can be used on bare metal (without the operator) to orchestrate jobs in Flux.
+Both are state machines and event driven.

 ## Usage